sbingler/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Shared workers may be bound to multiple documents at once.
-As it is quite possible for those documents to have distinct "site for cookie" values, the worker's "site for cookies" will be the empty string in cases where the values diverge, and the shared value in cases where the values agree.
+As it is quite possible for those documents to have distinct "site for cookie" values, the worker's "site for cookies" will be a globally unique identifier in cases where the values diverge, and the shared value in cases where the values agree.

-Given a WorkerGlobalScope (`worker`), the following algorithm returns its "site for cookies" (either an origin, or the empty string):
+Given a WorkerGlobalScope (`worker`), the following algorithm returns its "site for cookies" (either a triple origin, or a globally unique identifier):

 1. Let `site` be `worker`'s origin.